Let’s continue investigating Software Architecture. Before reading, I recommend that you read the previous article from the series.

 This time we will talk about the purpose of the development of projects, construction of architectural solutions, and programming of algorithms.
 Let’s talk about the people for whom this is done and who can influence the project.

 - The Path to Becoming a Software Architect

 - Quality attributes in Software Architecture

 There’s always one more System Stakeholder than you know about; and the known stakeholders have at least one more need than you know about now.

-A stakeholder is a person or organization that has rights, share, claims or interests with respect to the system or its properties meeting their needs and expectations.
+A stakeholder is a person or organization that has rights, shares, claims, or interests concerning the system or its properties meeting their needs and expectations.

-An interesting point is that often stakeholders are not defined before the decision making stage.
+The interesting point is that often, stakeholders are not defined before the decision-making stage.
 But as soon as the decision is designed, announced, or implemented, everyone affected by this decision will express their opinion.
-To save the project from potential harm, you are recommended to firstly answer the questions why and to whom, and only then how.
+To save the project from potential harm, you are recommended to first answer the questions why and to whom, and only then how.

 For whom is the project usually created?
-An adequate answer will be — for end users.
+A satisfactory answer will be — for end users.
 End users are also stakeholders on the project.
-However, they may not be the key ones.
+However, they may not be the important ones.
 Therefore, in software development, it’s worth focusing not on end users, but entirely on stakeholders.

 It’s impossible to compile a complete list of stakeholder types since, for different systems, they can differ significantly.